olibre/GreatTips/java/Gradle.md

 This directory provides a Gradle example.
-Corresponding Ant scripts are provided for information.

 Dependency
 ==========

-The library JLine has not been is not yet integrated within this Git repository.
+The library JLine is required to build the project and has been integrated within this Git repository as a submodule.
-This dependency is required to build the project.
+The following lines are an alternative to git-submodule:

     cd your-github-directory
     git clone https://github.com/jline/jline3